Ayon, Russia: Transport

 Every year the transportation of food, fuel and other logistical cargo is arranged on a winter ice road.
 The average length of paving the road is 120 km, depending on the state of the ice in the East Siberian Sea, and this winter road is normally in operation for about two months (from early March to late April-early May).
 Beyond the use of this ice road and marine transport, passenger transportation to Anadyr is carried out by helicopter to 1–2 times a month.

 Climate

-Ayon has a tundra climate (Koppen climate classification ET) with bitterly cold, long winters and short, cool summers.
+Ayon has a tundra climate (Köppen climate classification ET) with bitterly cold, long winters and short, cool summers.